-We have audited the financial statements of AB Mauri (UK) Limited for the year ended 31 August 2023 which comprise the Statement of Comprehensive Income, the Statement of Financial Position, the Statement of Changes in Equity and the related notes 1 to 23, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards including FRS 101 "Reduced Disclosure Framework" (United Kingdom Generally Accepted Accounting Practice).
+We have audited the financial statements of AB Mauri (UK) Limited for the year ended 31 August 2024 which comprise of the Statement of Comprehensive Income, the Statement of Financial Position, the Statement of changes in equity and the related notes 1 to 24, including material accounting policy information.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards.